ServiceNow v6 Integration Guide | PagerDuty

 User roles

-This new user account requires the ability to make API requests, which allows PagerDuty to create incidents in ServiceNow and action existing Incidents (such as changing assignment).
-If your ServiceNow instance allows all users to perform REST API calls, providing the itil and the x_pd_integration.admin role should be sufficient.
-If REST API access is restricted by role, provide the necessary role to the user account.
-In many cases, this is either the snc_platform_rest_api_access or the rest_service role.
+The user account requires permissions to make API requests, which allows PagerDuty to create incidents in ServiceNow and update existing incidents (such as changing assignment).
+If your ServiceNow instance allows all users to perform REST API calls, the itil and x_pd_integration.admin roles are sufficient.
+If a role restricts REST API access, provide the required role to the user account (for example, snc_platform_rest_api_access or rest_service).

-1. In the PagerDuty ID field, enter the 7 character user ID of the default PagerDuty user account (generated in step 3 of Create a Default PagerDuty User Account for ServiceNow).
+1. In the PagerDuty ID field, enter the seven-character user ID of the default PagerDuty user account created in the previous section and click Save.

 Configure the PagerDuty settings page in ServiceNow